The First Sign of a Zinc Deficiency is

 Recognizing early signs such as shortness of breath upon exertion could indicate a potential deficiency.
 Lifestyle factors, including high sugar consumption, can deplete your body's storehouse of minerals like zinc.

-In conclusion, being aware of these aspects helps prevent deficiencies from occurring.
+Being aware of the signs will help you prevent deficiencies from occurring.